 SYDNEY Celebration in Sydney Another day for you to explore Sydney.
 Tonight, join your Tour Director and companions for a special farewell dinner at a local restaurant.
 The perfect ending to your Australian Safari.
 (B,D)ENHANCED FREE TIME EXPLORE MORE You may wish to visit the elegant Queen Victoria Building with its three levels of fashion, jewellery, and gifts.
 Other options including visiting the Art Gallery of New South Wales, taking a ferry to nearby Manley Beach, or enjoying delicious Asian food at one of the restaurants in Spice Alley.

 SYDNEY Until We Meet Again!
 Your tour ends with breakfast this morning.
+You may also choose to extend your time in Sydney and explore more on your own.
+Extra nights are available for purchase.
 (B)

 |#||Air Start Date||Land Start Date||Land End Date||Land Only Price||Discount||Final||Departure Code||Status|